 Alikadam or Alikadamis is one of the most unknown and beautiful plateaus of mountainous Crete.
 It is located at an altitude of 1530 meters between the peaks of Halazokefala and Koudouni, at the southeast part of the range of Psiloritis.
-Next to Alikadam we meet, at slightly higher altitude, the plateau Mesa Lakos.
-Around the plateaus the wild hillsides are adorned with beautiful black stones, a typical scenery for the entire region of Eastern Psiloritis which are more intense at the nearby Mavri Korifi (Black Peak).
+Next to Alikadam we meet, at a slightly higher altitude, the plateau Mesa Lakos.
+Around the plateaus, the wild hillsides are adorned with beautiful black stones, a typical scenery for the entire region of Eastern Psiloritis which are more intense at the nearby Mavri Korifi (Black Peak).
 These rocks are strongly reminiscent of lava.

 The trees are absent making the scenery even more eerie and mysterious.
 In winter the whole area is covered by snow that exceeds one meter in height.
 The lack of roads has kept this wild beauty known only to lovers of trekking.
-The most important feature of the plateau Alikadam is the four ancient wells filled with spring water.
+The most important feature of the plateau Alikadam is the four ancient wells filled with water.
 They are made of stone and have water throughout the year, being a source of life for the highland cattle.